saltstack/salt/doc/ref/configuration/master.rst

 The pillar_source_merging_strategy option allows you to configure merging strategy between different sources.
 It accepts 4 values:

+* ``none``:
+  it will not do any merging at all and only parse the pillar data from the passed environment and 'base' if no environment was specified.

 * ``recurse``:

   it will merge recursively mapping of data.
 For example, theses 2 sources: